papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 ```
 #### Interaction 3 of Scenario B

-In step 3 of the scenario B the _logistic supplier_ request to get all departed delivery notes from the _supplier_.:
+In step 3 of the scenario B the _logistics supplier_ request to get all departed delivery notes from the _supplier_.:

 ```text
 curl --request GET \